How to Replace Your Drivers License

 Methods to Replace a Drivers License

-In order to conduct a drivers license replacement properly, motorists will need to follow the guidelines set by their state motor vehicle division.
-Though the methods to replace lost drivers licenses may vary from one state to another, licensees can generally utilize an online provider to complete the process, or submit the necessary paperwork via mail or in person at a nearby DMV location.
+In order to get a replacement drivers license, motorists need to follow the guidelines set by their state motor vehicle division.
+Though the methods to replace lost drivers licenses may vary from one state to another, licensees can generally utilize an online process, or submit the necessary paperwork via mail or in person at a nearby DMV location.

-Motorists who are not eligible for replacing drivers license online may still appear in person at a DMV branch or submit the required paperwork along with payment for the applicable fees via mail.
+Drivers who can’t replace a license online can still make an appointment at a DMV or licensing office or submit the required paperwork along with payment for the applicable fees via mail.
 Sending a mail-in request to replace lost driving licenses is a convenient option for licensees who are currently out of state.

 Your application for a replacement drivers license cannot be processed unless you submit the right documentation to your state DMV.
 When replacing your driving license, you will be generally asked to complete and submit an application form, provide an acceptable proof of identification (current driving license, ID card, Social Security card and more), and arrange payment for the applicable fees by providing a valid debit/credit card, cash, check or money order in addition to other forms of payment.